sagemath/sage-archive-2023-02-01/src/doc/en/developer/walk_through.rst

 =======================

-Once you have your own branch, feel free to make any changes as you like.
-The subsequent chapters of this developer guide explain how your code should look like to fit into Sage, and how we ensure high code quality throughout.
+Once you have your own branch, feel free to make any changes as you like. :ref:`Subsequent chapters <section-writing-code-for-sage>` of this developer guide explain how your code should look like to fit into Sage, and how we ensure high code quality throughout.

 *Status* is probably the most important git command.
 It tells you which files changed, and how to continue with recording the